Using chemicals responsibly

 The Agricultural and Veterinary Chemicals Code Act is an Australian law which governs the registration and regulation of agvet chemical products up to the point where they are sold to the public.

-- The Medicines, Poisons and Therapeutic Goods Act and Regulations
+- Medicines, Poisons and Therapeutic Goods Act 2012 and Medicines, Poisons and Therapeutic Goods Regulations 2014

-- The Waste Management and Pollution Control Act
+- Waste Management and Pollution Control Act 1998

 You must get a licence if you are a business, or work for one, that charges for applying agricultural chemicals such as an aerial spray or pest control operator.

-Some chemicals are classified as dangerous poisons or restricted chemical products, and you must get special authorisation to use them.
+Some chemicals are classified as dangerous poisons or restricted chemical products, and you must get special authorisation to purchase, possess or use them.